syncfusion-content/flutter-docs/Flutter/localizations/Localization.md

 ---
 layout: post
-title: Applying localizations for Syncfusion FLutter widgets
+title: Applying Localizations for Syncfusion FLutter widgets
 description: This section explains about applying the localization for the applicable Syncfusion Flutter widgets.
 platform: flutter
 control: General